uxebu/bonsai-docs/overview/Color.md

 color('red');
 {% endhighlight %}

-This gives you a `color.RGBAColor`.
+This gives you a `color.RGBAColor` instance.

 An `RGBAColor` instance allows you to set and get the `r`, `g`, `b` and `a` values of the color, in addition to `h` (hue), `s` (saturation) and `l` (lightness) values.